 - Serious riders now have way more legit options and are more likely to hire bikes from licensed tour companies that provide guided tours, well-maintained late-model bikes, and quality protective gear.

-We believe Thailand is one of the most amazing adventure riding destinations on earth, and in many ways, one of the most rider-friendly.
+We believe Thailand is one of the most amazing adventures riding destinations on earth, and in many ways, one of the most rider-friendly.

 However, despite its enormous popularity as a riding destination, shockingly, Thailand is the most dangerous place in the world for motorcyclists, with more bike-related fatalities per year than any other country.